SnabShiferV2/wkJellyWorm/README.md

 # List of created

+(COMMENT FROM SNABSHIFERV2:)
+("Sorry guys, i can't compile it to dll, but i made the first update.
+Compiling - is your turn, okay?")

 # Update 1.1

 May 15, 2026 - A system for synchronizing custom weapons between players online has been created.